vhiz/social_api/README.md

 http://localhost:3000/api/post
 ```

-this is to check all the post of the users friends with the current user
+this is to check all the posts of the users' friends with the current user

 ### GET MY POST